ramyogi/kafka-connect-solr/README.md

 # Introduction

-The SOLR connector is a high speed mechanism for writing data to [Apache Solr ](http://lucene.apache.org/solr/).
+The SOLR connector is a high speed mechanism for writing data to [Apache Solr](http://lucene.apache.org/solr/).

+### Tip

+If you are seeing error messages such as `Invalid version (expected 2, but 60) or the data in not in 'javabin' format` compare the version of the Solr Server against the version of solrj the connector is compiled with.
+This error message is most likely due to a version mismatch between the server and solrj.
+To address this try replacing the solr-solrj-*.jar packaged with the connector with the version that matches the Solr server you are connecting to.

 # Sink Connectors

 ## Cloud Solr

-This connector is used to connect to [SolrCloud ](https://cwiki.apache.org/confluence/display/solr/SolrCloud) using the Zookeeper based configuration.
+This connector is used to connect to [SolrCloud](https://cwiki.apache.org/confluence/display/solr/SolrCloud) using the Zookeeper based configuration.

 ### Tip

 The target collection for this connector is selected by the topic name.
-[Transformations ](https://kafka.apache.org/documentation/#connect_transforms) like the RegexRouter transformation can be used to change the topic name before it is sent to Solr.
+[Transformations](https://kafka.apache.org/documentation/#connect_transforms) like the RegexRouter transformation can be used to change the topic name before it is sent to Solr.

 ### Configuration